-Don’t settle: Find a healthcare provider who really cares
+Don’t settle: Finding a healthcare provider for your pregnancy

 What’s on your wish list for an ideal healthcare provider?
 It’s a question some people never really ask themselves.
 While, certainly, most people may not have their choice of every provider under the sun, you don’t have to settle for working with someone who’s not a good fit for you.
 And there’s a lot you can do to ensure that you’re working with a provider who provides you with respectful, thoughtful, relevant, and safe care.